-As Chair of the Search Committee, and on behalf of the team that has been charged by the Board of Trustees with this most important responsibility, I thank you for your continued support.
-As I have stated before, I am confident we are on the path to finding the right candidate - one that will lead Rider into the bright future our community deserves.
+Finally, as Chair of the Search Committee, and on behalf of the team that has been charged by the Board of Trustees with this most important responsibility, I thank you for your continued support and wish you a safe and happy holiday season.

 Chair of the Board of Trustees and